immunomind/immunarch/README.md

 ### Latest pre-release on GitHub
-Since releasing on CRAN is limited to one release per one-two months, you can install the latest pre-release version with bleeding edge features and optimisations directly from the code repository.
+Since releasing on CRAN is limited to one release per one or two months, you can install the latest pre-release version with all the bleeding edge and optimised features directly from the code repository.
 In order to install the latest pre-release version, you need to execute the following commands:

 ```r
 install.packages(c("devtools", "pkgload")) # skip this if you already installed these packages